Valentino30/Personality_App_React_Node_Vite_Nest/README.md

 - Add a .env file in the server folder following the structure of the .env.example
 - Add your mongo uri to the newly created .env file
 - Type `yarn start:dev` in the server folder launch the server
-- Type `yarn start` in the client folder to launch the client
+- Type `yarn dev` in the client folder to launch the client
 - Type `yarn test` in the client folder to run the client's unit test suite
 - Type `yarn cypress` in the client folder to run the client's e2e test suite